hyprwm/hyprland-wiki/content/useful-utilities/must-have.md

 _Starting method:_ Automatic on systemd, manual otherwise.

-XDG Desktop Portal handles a lot of stuff for your desktop, like file pickers, screensharing, etc.
+XDG Desktop Portal handles a lot of stuff for your desktop, like file pickers, screen sharing, etc.

 See the [Hyprland Desktop Portal Page](../../hypr-ecosystem/user/xdg-desktop-portal-hyprland).